tslocke/agility/README.markdown

 ### Create the gemsets

-Because we're using bundler, it's not strictly necessary to create a separate gemset for each environment.
-However, we have found that bundler isolation is not perfect for older versions of Rails.
-Also these isolated gemsets are useful for the Hobo unit tests.
+For test purposes we install our gems into a separate gemset for each ruby so we do not pollute your global gemsets.
+This gemset will be called hobotest.

 Create all the gemsets and let bundler populate them